ublue-os/website/docs/installation.md

 ## Secure Boot

-If you choose to install an nvidia variant of ublue-os and have secure boot enabled, the installer will automatically use `mokutil` to import the ublue-os nvidia module signing key as a Machine Owner Key (MOK) in your UEFI secure boot database.
+If you choose to install an nvidia variant of and have secure boot enabled, the installer will automatically use `mokutil` to import the ublue-os nvidia module signing key as a Machine Owner Key (MOK) in your UEFI secure boot database.

 During the post-install reboot, your system will prompt to verify enrollment of the key.